Deuterium-depleted water: Biological properties of the deuterium content in water

 Gilbert N. Lewis was the first to discover that heavy water inhibits (retards) seed growth (1933).
 His experiments with tobacco seeds showed that cultivation of cells on heavy water dramatically accelerates the aging process and leads to lethal results.

 Production

 Deuterium-depleted water can be produced in laboratories and factories.
 Various technologies are used for its production, such as electrolysis, distillation (low-temperature vacuum rectification), desalination from seawater, Girdler sulfide process, and catalytic exchange.

-Health claims and critiсism
+Health claims and criticism

 Harriet Hall investigated health claims being attributed to drinking DDW, which has been sold for as much as $20 per liter.
 In a July 2020 article published at Skeptical Inquirer online, she reported that the overwhelming majority of DDW studies, despite showing positive outcomes, did not involve humans, and the few that did, did not verify any human efficacy.